 George Benjamin Dodwell, 1851-1925, Prominent Hong Kong merchant and shipowner

 Dodwell & Co. (天祥洋行) or Dodwell’s, was one of the leading British merchant firms, or hongs, active in Hong Kong, China and Japan during the 19th and 20th century.
-It was a direct rival to Jardine, Matheson & Co.
+It was a direct rival to Jardine, Matheson & Co., Dent & Co., and Russell & Co.
+Swire oulived the latter two and remains a major commercial power in Hong Kong, China and the region.

 Thanks to SCT for proofreading the retyped article.